 On a severe burning day with extreme fire danger and multiple new ignitions it is probable that the supervisory capability and the county resource availability will be exceeded.
-Mutual assistance agreements with the State of Montana, BLM and the FWS and adjacent counties are imperative at a time like this to insure losses are kept to a minimum.
-Unfortunately, it is likely that local cooperators will have fire problems of their own under these conditions and rapid mobilization and deployment of resources from outside the area will be needed as occurred in July of 2006.
+Mutual assistance agreements with the State of Montana, BLM and the USFS and adjacent counties are imperative at a time like this to insure losses are kept to a minimum.
+Unfortunately, it is likely that local cooperators will have fire problems of their own under these conditions and rapid mobilization and deployment of resources from outside the area will be needed.